 Today we’re making homemade fig newtons that will redefine what fig newtons should taste like.
 In one of my recent blog posts, I shared about the time I dug up my friend’s fig plant from her yard.
 I did that while attending her house-warming party.
 If you’re curious about that story, you can find it here.

 That was many years ago, and now that little plant is a huge fig tree that I treasure.
 Come late Summer, the tree is loaded with delectable figs that I use to make many wonderful treats.
 Some of these recipes include preserves, scones, bread/cake, and candied figs.

-One of my favorite things to make with the figs is fig preserves.
+One of my favorite things to make with the figs is Fig Preserves.
 Every year I send many jars to my siblings, and other relatives to enjoy.
-At some point in Fall, I end up making these yummy fig newtons to share with my friends.
+At some point in Fall, I end up making these homemade fig newtons to share with my friends.
 This year is no exception.
-You can also substitute strawberry fig preserves as a filling, or chop up some candied figs to use as a filling.
+You can also substitute Strawberry Fig Preserves as a filling, or chop up some Candied Figs to use as a filling.

 Do you Pinterest?
 Please pin & share!

 If you love this Homemade Fig Newtons recipe, please give it a 5-star rating!

 - 1/4 cup brown sugar

 - 1 medium egg

 - 1 tsp. vanilla